loafey/master-thesis/Thesis/0. Splash/0.4. Abstract.typ

 This thesis presents #ln, a system-level functional programming language that is based a variant of linear logic.
 We give the typing and kinding rules for #ln before describing a series of transformations to turn #ln into a language that is easily translated into assembly code.
-Additionally, we present the compilation scheme, the mapping from types to memory, and the application binary interface (ABI).
+Additionally, we present a compilation scheme, a mapping from types to memory, and the application binary interface (ABI).